Guibi1/.dotfiles/README.md

 # Home manager and NixOS dotfiles

+My all in one linux environment and desktop rice !

 ## Installation

 You can either follow along (i'll assume you clone this to `~/nix-config`), or run this one-liner (you _can_ omit the https if you aren't copy-pasting):